ucb-ist-drupal/ucberkeley_cas-7/README.txt

 REQUIREMENTS
 ------------
+The modules installed by UCB CAS are:

+cas
+cas_attributes (includes cas_ldap)
+ldap (includes ldap_servers and others)

-Since UCB CAS installs multiple modules on your site, it is best to ensure that those modules do not already exist on your site.
-The files for these modules should not exist in any of the directories that drupal scans for module files (e.g. sites/all/modules, sites/EXAMPLE/modules, sites/modules/EXAMPLE/, profiles/EXAMPLE...).
-If you are already using any of these modules on your site, do the following:
+Since UCB CAS installs multiple modules on your site, it's install process will ensure that those modules do not already exist on your site.
+If conflicting files are found an friendly message will appear and the installer will abort.

+If you see this error message when you enable the module, check the directories that drupal scans for module files
+(e.g. sites/all/modules, sites/EXAMPLE/modules,
+sites/modules/EXAMPLE/, profiles/EXAMPLE...) for conflicting modules.
+If you find conflicts:

 1. Disable the modules at admin/build/modules
 2. Remove the files for the modules from your site
 3. Install UCB CAS
 4. Run update.php

-The modules installed by UCB CAS are:

-cas
-cas_attributes (includes cas_ldap)
-ldap_integration (includes ldapauth, ldapdata, ldapgroups) pathauto token

 INSTALLING
 ----------

 1. Make sure your site meets the requirements above.
-2. Download ucb_cas-6.x-x.x.tar.gz to the computer running your Drupal site.
+2. Download ucb_cas-7.x-x.x.tar.gz to the computer running your Drupal site.
 3. Unarchive the module in sites/all/modules
 4. Enable the module at admin/build/modules.
 You ONLY need to enable the UCB CAS module the other modules will be enabled and configured for you.
 5. Test your site: